OmarThinks/OmarThinks/README.md

 ## What am I doing now?
-I have a part-time job at <a href="https://karat.com/">Karat</a>, meanwhile, I am applying for Django/React jobs.
+I have a part-time job at <a href="https://karat.com/">Karat</a>, meanwhile, I am applying for React jobs.
-And I am revising TypeScript.
+And I am studying RTK Query.